pricees/pricees.github.com/_posts/2014-05-26-jison--jison-lex-part-1.md

 So lets break this down:

-_nada.jisonlex#L5_ Lexer, I am about to define scanner patterns and tokens
+_nada.jisonlex#L5_ JisonLex, I am about to define scanner patterns and tokens.

-_nada.jisonlex#L7_ Lexer, ignore whitespace.
+_nada.jisonlex#L7_ JisonLex, Ignore whitespace.
 Omitting this is a rookie mistake.
 I forget it all the time.

-_nada.jisonlex#L8_ Lexier, if the end of the file being parsed is reached, return the token __EOF__.
+_nada.jisonlex#L8_ JisonLex, If the end of the file being parsed is reached, return the token __EOF__.

 _nada.jison#L2_ Jison, I am about to define the parser grammar